ivankovlab/HypercubeME/README.md

 ## Output format
 See the file 'test_expected/hypercubes_2.txt' for output example.
 Columns are tab-separated, first line is a header.
 The hypercube is written in a short format to save the disk space.
 To get full hypercube use expand_hypercube.py utility.
 The first column (example: 'A1Z:C0Z') is a diagonal of a hypercube containing mutations separated by semicolumn.
 Each mutation in the diagonal consists of initial variant, position, and the resulting variant, where wild-type is denoted as 'Z'.
 The remaining two columns contain the first (example: '0C:1A') and the last (example: '0Z', that is, wild-type) genotypes of the hypercube.
 So that, the mutations from the diagonal applied to the first genotype give you the last genotype: '0C:1A' + 'A1Z:C0Z' = '0Z'.

-## Full hypercubes representation
+## Full hypercube representation
 To get full hypercube representation use expand_hypercubes.py utility.

 Arguemnts:
-- -hp path to file with hypercubes in short format
+- -hc path to file with hypercubes in short format
 - -of output file name, default value: expanded_hypercudes+(current_time).txt

 Example: